Agricultural Lands - Laws, Regulations, and Court Decisions

 This page provides information on Washington State laws related to agricultural lands, as well as selected court and Growth Management Hearings Board decisions.

-The federal Farmland Protection Policy Act (FPPA), 7 U.S.C.
-4201, is intended to minimize the impact of federal programs on the conversion of farmland to nonagricultural uses by addressing the compatibility of federal programs with state, local, and private programs and policies to protect farmland.
+The federal Farmland Protection Policy Act (FPPA), codified in 7 U.S.C.
+Ch.
+73, is intended to minimize the impact of federal programs on the conversion of farmland to nonagricultural uses by addressing the compatibility of federal programs with state, local, and private programs and policies to protect farmland.

-These statutes and regulations relate to agricultural land uses, agricultural marketing, and farmland protection.
+These statutes and regulations relate to agricultural land uses, agricultural marketing, and farmland protection in Washington State.

-- Title 15 RCW – Agriculture and Marketing - Specific laws related to agricultural products, marketing, agricultural commodity boards and commissions
+- Title 15 RCW – Specific laws related to agricultural products, marketing, agricultural commodity boards and commissions.

 - Growth Management Act